Positive curvature, torus symmetry, and matroids: Cogirth bounds for regular matroids of small rank

 Next we may assume $M$ is cographic of rank $d \leq 6$, and let $G$ denote the graph such that $M \cong M^*[G]$.
 It suffices to find \(d\) pairwise distinct (simple) cycles of \(G\) such that each edge of \(G\) is contained in at most two of them.

 Suppose first that $G$ does not embed into the real projective plane $\RP^2$.
-By the arguments in Section \ref{sec:cographic_7}, $G$ must contain $G_1$ as a subgraph.
-Hence the six $4$-cycles in the subgraph consisting of two disjoint copies of \(K_{3,2}\) in \(G_1\) have the desired properties.
+By the arguments in Section \ref{sec:cographic_7}, $G$ must contain the graph $G_1$ from Figure \ref{fig:g1} as a subgraph.
+Hence the six $4$-cycles in the subgraph consisting of two disjoint copies of \(K_{2,3}\) in \(G_1\) have the desired properties.

 Assume now that $G$ does embed in $\RP^2$.
 We can assume that \(\mathbb{R} P^2-G\) is a union of discs.
 Therefore \(\RP^2\) has a structure as a CW-complex with one-skeleton \(G\).
 We look at the induced cellular chain complex \(C_*(\mathbb{R} P^2;\mathbb{Q})\).
 Since \(b_1(\mathbb{R} P^2;\mathbb{Q})=0\) and \(b_1(G;\mathbb{Q})=d\), there are \(d\) boundaries of discs which form a basis of \(H_1(G;\mathbb{Q})\).
 After removing double points we can assume that these boundaries are simple cycles in \(G\).
 Therefore the claim follows. \end{proof}